Anonymvs17/hacking/notes/bufferoverflow.md

 Some DLLs have protection against buffer overflow so we need to finds DLLs which do not have it.
 * Download monamodule from github: (Mona)[https://github.com/corelan/mona]
 * Paste mona.py file under: ``D:\Immunity Debugger\PyCommands``
-* In immunuty debugger writh (text field in the lower left corner): ``!mona modules`` and hit enter
+* In imm. debugger writh (text field in the lower left corner): ``!mona modules`` and hit enter
-* We then see protection settings for certain dlls (check for everything false and attached to the program), in our examlpe: ``essfunc.dll``
+* We then see protection settings for certain dlls (check for everything false and attached to the program), in our example: ``essfunc.dll``

 ### locate JMP commands
 Pointer will jump to our malicuous shell code